8560

 Without modification, the Aiviq is somewhat less capable than the Coast Guard medium icebreaker Healy, and is not in the same class as the heavy icebreaker due to retire next decade, the Polar Star.
 Aiviq is ice classed ABS A3 – designating the ability for independent operation on the Arctic offshore shelf for half of the year, in Antarctic ice for four months of the year, and, in stable pack ice of the Central Arctic, only on "short term, short distance entries during July through December."
 Aiviq can break three feet of ice at a speed of five knots; the Star is rated to operate in 21 feet of ice by backing and ramming – enough for year-round access to nearly any ice-covered sea in the world.

-Davies Shipyard and Federal Fleet Services have been working separately to sell the Aiviq to the Canadian Coast Guard, citing the vessel's availability now that the majority of the oil and gas programs she was made to support have been canceled.
-Canada faces a decade-long icebreaker gap, says Davies, describing the offering as a "rare opportunity to acquire a modern, Polar Class 3 icebreaker which can be converted for use by the Canadian Coast Guard at a highly affordable price."
+Davie Shipyard and Federal Fleet Services have been working separately to sell the Aiviq to the Canadian Coast Guard, citing the vessel's availability now that the majority of the oil and gas programs she was made to support have been canceled.
+Canada faces a decade-long icebreaker gap, says Davie, describing the offering as a "rare opportunity to acquire a modern, Polar Class 3 icebreaker which can be converted for use by the Canadian Coast Guard at a highly affordable price."
 Aiviq is estimated to be worth about $200 million.